The Poisson transport map: Ultra-log-concave measures

 The Poisson semigroup satisfies the identity

 where

 for any $h:\N\to\R$.
 Fix a time $T>0$.
 For future reference, given nonnegative $\den:\N\to \R$, we set

 Our next result shows that the Poisson semigroup preserves log-concavity.
 While a number of proofs are available, our proof will mimic the proof of the fact that the heat semigroup preserves log-concavity.
 The latter is a consequence of the Pr\'ekopa-Leindler inequality, so we will use a discrete analogue of the Pr\'ekopa-Leindler inequality proven by Klartag and Lehec. \begin{proposition} $\den:\N\to \R_{>0}$ be a log-concave function.
 Then, for any $t\ge 0$, $\Pheat_t\den$ is a log-concave function. \end{proposition} \begin{proof} Let $V:=\log \den$.
-The log-concavity of $\den$ implies that $V$ is concave:
+Our goal is to show that